Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

 * Ensure that the NCN device to be added has been racked and cabled per the SHCD.
 * Ensure the NCN BMC is configured with the expected root user credentials.

-   The NCN BMC credentials needs to match the current global air-cooled BMC default credentials.
-This can be viewed with the following command:
+   The NCN BMC credentials need to match the current global air-cooled BMC default credentials.
+These can be viewed with the following commands:

    ```bash
    ncn-m# VAULT_PASSWD=$(kubectl -n vault get secrets cray-vault-unseal-keys -o json |